ManOnTheMoonXIX/Space-Invaders/README.md

 ![Screenshot_2025-01-27_111333-removebg-preview](https://github.com/user-attachments/assets/7e7ea55b-27c3-4feb-9eac-ee69f8dd45d1)

-This power-up increases your shot fire rate for a default time of five seconds
+This power-up increases your shot fire rate for a default time of five seconds by default

 ### Broad Shot Buff

 ![image_2025-01-27_115528126-removebg-preview](https://github.com/user-attachments/assets/a90ef1be-07ad-42cb-b9c8-00f83d2c08ad)

-With this power-up, you can shoot three projectiles at once instead of just one for five seconds!
+With this power-up, you can shoot three projectiles at once instead of just one for five seconds by default

 ## Future Update Ideas